ullagallu-class/kubernetes/day-1.md

 - `Container` Runtime (Docker, containerd, CRI-O, etc.) → Runs and manages containerized workloads.
 - `Kube Proxy` → Manages networking and load balancing between Pods and Services.
 - `Pods` → The smallest deployable unit in Kubernetes that contains one or more containers.

-- EKS cluster creation with eksctl with yaml definition
 - `kubectl (Kubernetes command-line tool)` is used to interact with Kubernetes clusters.
 It allows you to deploy applications, inspect and manage cluster resources, and troubleshoot issues in a Kubernetes environment.
 ---
 # NameSpaces